Danalmestadi/Seinor-Project/README.md

 ## Overview

 Welcome to the IT Assets Management System, an advanced solution designed for efficient management and tracking of IT assets within your organization.
 This system provides a centralized platform to monitor and control various IT resources, enhancing productivity and ensuring optimal asset utilization.

 ## Features

-- **Asset Tracking:** Maintain a detailed record of all IT assets, including hardware, software, and peripherals.
+- **Asset Tracking:** Maintain a detailed record of all IT assets, including hardware and peripherals.

 - **Asset History:** Keep a comprehensive history log for each IT asset and peripheral.

-- **Virtual Assistant:** Integrate a chat bot powered by ChatGPT for enhanced user interaction.
+- **Virtual Assistant:** Integrate a chat bot powered by OpenAI for enhanced user interaction.

 - **Dashboard:** Utilize a powerful dashboard powered by PowerBI.